Penang Itinerary How To Spend 1 to 5 Days in Penang, Malaysia by JetSettingFools.com

 #14 Sri Mahamariamman Temple

-Built in 1833, the Sri Mahamariamman Temple is the oldest Hindu temple in Penang.
+MAP.
+Built in 1833, this is the oldest Hindu temple in Penang.
 The entrance tower (gopuram) is 23-feet-tall and features incredibly detailed statues of gods and goddesses.
-Note: Visitors can only enter the temple from 6:30am to 12noon and from 4:30pm to 9:00pm – so if you want to go inside, be sure to keep an eye on the time while exploring George Town.

 #15 Kapitan Keling Mosque

-Built in 1801 and renovated in 1930, the Kapitan Keling Mosque sits in the center of the city in the Tamil Muslim neighborhood (and just steps from the Sri Mahamariamman Temple).
-The mosque was the first Muslim structure built in Penang.
+MAP.
+Built in 1801 and renovated in 1930, the Kapitan Keling Mosque sits in the Tamil Muslim neighborhood.
+The mosque was the first Islamic structure built in Penang.

 #16 Yap Temple

-The small, but classic, Yap Temple is a clan temple of Lum Yeong Tong Yap Kongsi House and one of the Penang interesting places to see.
-Inside the temple, the Yap family ancestral tablets are on display.
+MAP.
+The small, but classic, Yap is a clan temple of Lum Yeong Tong Yap Kongsi House and one of the Penang interesting places to see.
+Inside, the family ancestral tablets are on display.

 #18 Penang Islamic Museum

-Dedicated to the role of Islam in Malaysia, the Islamic Museum is housed in the 1860 villa.
-It is one of the places to visit in Penang Island to learn more about the diversity of Penang.
+MAP.
+Dedicated to the role of Islam in Malaysia, this museum is housed in the 1860 Syed Alatas Mansion.
+It is one of the places to visit on Penang Island to learn more about the diversity of the region.

 #19 Lebuh Aceh Mosque

-A painting by Ernest Zacharevic, the Reaching Up street art mural depicts a little boy standing on a chair and reaching up toward a small, square window.
+MAP.
+Another painting by Ernest Zacharevic, this one depicts a little boy standing on a chair and reaching up toward a small, rectangle window.

 #21 Leong San Tong Khoo Kongsi